sys27/sys27/content/2024/24-parsing-approaches-part-2.md

 ## Top-down (LL) parsers

 Top-down parsers start the parsing from the root grammar rule, match it against input, and go to nested rules.
 It builds an Abstract Syntax Tree (AST) from top to bottom, and processes input from left to right.
 We already looked at the example of such a parser in the [previous article](./23-parsing-approaches-part-1.md).
-Our parser analysed `EXPRESSION` rule, then `ADD` rule, then `MUL` rule, etc.
+Our parser analyzed `EXPRESSION` rule, then `ADD` rule, then `MUL` rule, etc.

 Top-down parsers are good for small hand implementations and own programming languages.
 It's easy to understand how they work and how to implement them even if you have limited knowledge about parsers at all.

 But they aren't perfect.
 They have one big disadvantage - left recursion.
-The left recursion in a specific type of grammar rule where a rule contains a reference to itselft.
+The left recursion is a specific type of grammar rule where a rule contains a reference to itself.
 So, it could create indefinite recursions.

 Let's look at the following rule: